 Changes Covered by Municipal Code Regulations

 According to municipal code regulations the reasons to change an address may include:

 - numbers that are out of sequence with their neighbors;

 - odd numbers on the even side of the street, or vice versa;

 - numbers not matching the block number as defined by the overall address grid;

 - not using the street name that provides access to the home or building; and

 Who Gets Notified of a Change?

 When an address change is necessary, Addressing staff contact the property owner by letter, stating what the change is, why it needs to happen, and when it will occur.
 Because such a change may be inconvenient, Addressing notifies other municipal agencies, the U.S. Postal Service, utility companies and emergency responders for the property owner.
-Also, the U.S. Postal Service allows mail to be delivered to both old and new addresses for a full calendar period to help with the transition.
+Also, the U.S. Postal Service allows mail to be delivered to both old and new addresses for a six month period or longer to help with the transition.